 But certainly the search for local sources is a fantastic excuse for a road trip through some of the most beautiful country in the United States.
 You may soon find yourself winding through hills and hollers, learning firsthand the powerful pull of the highlands and wondering how anyone could bear to leave them.

 Tip: The Draper Manuscripts, a collection focused on the trans-Allegheny West from the 1740s to 1810s, is a good resource for early Appalachian ancestors.
-Many libraries have papers related to local areas on microfilm; see http://www.wisconsinhistory.org/military/draper for information.
+Many libraries have papers related to local areas on microfilm.

-Many Appalachian families have Cherokee heritage, but it often wasn’t talked about.
+Many Appalachian families have Cherokee heritage, but they might not have talked about it much.
 Cherokee who remained in Appalachia after 1838 had done so by hiding.
 Fear of removal and then lingering social stigma led many families to keep their heritage quiet or invisible well into the 1900s.

 Repositories Road Trip